Joe Danger: Commercial

 Joe Danger sold over 50,000 units in its first week on sale on the PlayStation Network.
 The team announced at the Develop Conference 2010 that they broke even on the day of release.
 Based on research published by Gamasutra's Ryan Langley, who used the number of unique entries on a game's online leaderboard to estimate the number of sales, it sold more than 68,000 units in its first month of release.
 In July, the same statistics indicated a further 24,000 units had been sold, bringing the two-month total to over 92,000.
 The next month saw at least 16,000 new players.
 Exact sales figures are uncertain because only a limited number of scores can be held within a leaderboard for PlayStation Network games, but on the basis of these numbers the game sold at least 108,000 units in its first three months.
 Murray said that as Joe Danger does not allow scores of zero to make the leaderboards, the true quantity sold was likely to be substantially higher than indicated.
 In December 2011, PlayStation Network's senior director Susan Panico named Joe Danger the year's third best-selling game to be supported by Sony's Publishing Fund behind Hoard and Tales from Space: About a Blob.

 Sales for the Xbox Live Arcade version were less impressive; Langley's statistics indicate that 8,300 units sold in the first week, and by December's end that figure rested at around 16,800.
 At least 6,800 further sales were noted with the same technique in January 2012, and by March the overall figure was thought to be least 37,500 units.

 Sequel

-Several months after Joe Danger's release, Hello Games began to advertise positions on their website, indicating that work was proceeding on a new project.
-New staff were added and towards the end of the year the organisation moved its offices.
-After an announcement on Hello Games' website a week prior, Joe Danger: The Movie was presented for the first time at Gamescom in Cologne in August 2011.
-Murray said the game is "kind of" a sequel to Joe Danger, but that he envisioned it big enough to dwarf the original.
-Renamed Joe Danger 2: The Movie, the game was released 14 September 2012, and was the last of Hello Games' projects to be based around the character.
+After Joe Danger's release, Hello Games advertised job positions on their website, indicating that work was proceeding on a new project.
+New staff were hired, and towards the end of the year, the organisation moved its offices.
+After an announcement on their website a week prior, Joe Danger: The Movie was presented for the first time at Gamescom in Cologne in August 2011.
+Murray said the game is "kind of" a sequel to Joe Danger, and he envisioned it was big enough to dwarf the original.
+Named Joe Danger 2: The Movie, the game was released on 14 September 2012 and was the last of Hello Games' projects to be based around the character.